OfficeDev/open-xml-docs/docs/spreadsheet/how-to-open-a-spreadsheet-document-from-a-stream.md

 ## The SpreadsheetDocument Object

-The basic document structure of a SpreadsheetML document consists of the [Sheets](/dotnet/api/documentformat.openxml.spreadsheet.sheets) and [Sheet](/dotnet/api/documentformat.openxml.spreadsheet.sheet) elements, which reference the worksheets in the workbook.
+The basic document structure of a SpreadsheetML document consists of the
+<xref:DocumentFormat.OpenXml.Spreadsheet.Sheets> and <xref:DocumentFormat.OpenXml.Spreadsheet.Sheet> elements, which reference the
+worksheets in the workbook.
 A separate XML file is created for each worksheet.
 For example, the SpreadsheetML for a workbook that has two worksheets name MySheet1 and MySheet2 is located in the Workbook.xml